narangmayank/nrf-dude/README.md

     * [Python](https://www.python.org/downloads/)
     * [Ruby](https://rubyinstaller.org/downloads/)

 **Note**: This project is initially based on nRF Connect SDK v1.7.0.
 However beyond versions might be supported with minimal efforts.
+You can install the latest version of all the other software packages.s

 ## Connections

 Connect the USB-TTL to any available UART port of the controller and other side to PC USB.
-By default UART2 is used by the ***nrf-dude**.
+By default UART2 is used by the **nrf-dude**.
 You can always change the UART port later on anytime and the same should be configured to use it too

 For nRF9160 DK plese use the following pins for UART,
 - Tx - P0.24